Ram742k/React-day2-pricelist/README.md

 ## Credits

-This project was made with ❤️ by Ramkumar
+This project was made with ❤️ by Ramkumar.[EOF]